Wichbyrne History, Family Crest & Coats of Arms

 Early Origins of the Wichbyrne family

 The surname Wichbyrne was first found in Devon where it is related the family took their name from Waseborne in that county soon after the Norman Conquest in 1066.
 This village was granted to Hermer from Gotshelm.

 By the end of the 11th century they had branched to Worcestershire where they became a family great consequence.
 They were generations of knights at the Manor at the Washbournes intermarring with the distinguished families of Zouch, Corbett, Wysham, Blount and the Earls of Warwick.
 Sir Roger Washbourne is the first on record.

 Later, the Hundredorum Rolls of 1273 list William de Wassebourn in Huntingdonshire and Anthony Washbourne from Worcestershire was registered at Oxford University (no date given.)

 Early History of the Wichbyrne family

-Another 203 words (14 lines of text) covering the years 1631, 1606, 1687 and 1654 are included under the topic Early Wichbyrne History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Wichbyrne research.
+Another 87 words (6 lines of text) covering the years 1631, 1606, 1687 and 1654 are included under the topic Early Wichbyrne History in all our PDF Extended History products and printed products wherever possible.